© Helen Johnson

 Father finished eating.
 "I must go to Torsten," he said.

-I packed our things into the basket and joined Saeunn.
+I tidied our things into the basket and joined Saeunn.

 She greeted me with a brilliant smile.
 "I have not come to the heath, after.. –" a shadow flit across her face – "you know.
 But with everyone here..."
 She waved a hand to take in people dancing, others eating and drinking, their dogs intently watching.
 Girls decorated the spring with flowers, small boys wrestled.
 She smiled.
 "This is good."